youldash/DRL-Continuous-Control/REPORT.md

 The **DDPG** algorithm implementation also incorporates a sample of the [Ornstein–Uhlenbeck stochastic process](https://en.wikipedia.org/wiki/Ornstein–Uhlenbeck_process).
 See `noise.py` implementation details, and on the previous link for a detailed mathematical description on the process.

+## Alternatives to Deep Deterministic Policy Gradients

+> The [Proximal Policy Optimization (PPO)](https://medium.com/@jonathan_hui/rl-proximal-policy-optimization-ppo-explained-77f014ec3f12) algorithm (see [this paper](https://arxiv.org/abs/1707.06347)) is a good alternative to solving the environment using DDPG.
+According to the [published benchmarks](https://arxiv.org/pdf/1604.06778.pdf), the PPO strategy also shows better results in continuous control tasks.

+Perhaps, with the possibility of reaching better outcomes in the future, further implementations using this strategy might well be included this repository (for public benefit).

 ## Early Attempts

-- Numerous attempts were made to improve the results obtained from training the agent.
-All ended with no favorable outcomes, thus losing precious GPU time using the Udacity workspace.
+- Numerous attempts were made to improve the results obtained from training the networks.
+All ended with no favorable outcomes, thus losing precious GPU time when using the Udacity workspace.
 Our attempts were based on [choosing 20 agents and training them for solving the environment](https://github.com/youldash/DRL-Continuous-Control#version-2-twenty-20-agents).
 See the following figure (plot) for a failed attempt (*i.e.* the agents didn't reach the targeted average score of `+30` over `100` consecutive episodes, and over all agents):

 [attempt]: plot/Attempt.png "Failed attempt."